legend80s/js2schema/README.md

 ### 3. js2mySchema 🦄

-The powerful feature is you can modify the type to whatever you want using the `typeResolvers`, so you can build you own JavaScript type DSL ✍️.
+The powerful feature is you can modify the type to whatever you want using `typeResolvers`, so you can build you own JavaScript type DSL ✍️.

 ```js
 // my-json-schema.js